terriann/dotfiles/readme.md

 ## Requirements

-Set bash as your login shell.
+Set zsh as your login shell.

 ## Install